El Pequeño Mundo

-El Pequeño Mundo (The Little World) is the nineteenth studio album and the fourth in Spanish language album by Brazilian singer and TV host Xuxa Meneghel.
-It was released in October 1994 in Argentina by Polygram (today Universal Music).
+El Pequeño Mundo (The Little World) is the nineteenth studio album and the fourth in Spanish language album by Brazilian recording artist Xuxa Meneghel.
+It was released in October 20, 1994 by Polygram (today Universal Music).

 Production

 El Pequeño Mundo was directed by Manuel Calderón and was produced by Michael Sullivan.
 The graphic design was under the command of Xuxa and Reinaldo Waisman.
 Xuxa spent ten days in Miami recording his new album in Spanish.
 The song "Happy sí" that was composed by Carlinhos Brown, who also participates in music, the singer had to travel to Miami to re-record the Spanish version of the song.

-"El Pequeño Mundo" is a Latin version of Xuxa's tenth Brazilian studio album, Sexto Sentido (1994).
+El Pequeño Mundo is a Spanish version of Xuxa's tenth Brazilian studio album, Sexto Sentido (1994).
 The tracks of the album are basically composed by Spanish versions of some songs from the Brazilian album, such as "Grito de Guerra" by Chiclete com Banana, and a cover version of "O Pato" by João Gilberto, and the unpublished "Muy Pequeño El Mundo Es ", "Que Sí, Que No" and Voy a Salir de Reventón". the song "Grito de Guerra", by Chiclete com Banana, was also recorded in Portuguese to enter the album Sexto Sentido, but only the Spanish version was released.
 The album also marks the change of international label of Xuxa, until then their albums were released by "Globo Records".
 This is the first Xuxa musical project released by Polygram/Mercury Records.